muakherul/machelreid.github.io/index.markdown

 layout: home
 author: Machel Reid
 title: Hi There!
-Name's Machel.
+Name's Machel
 ---

 I'm a 16-year-old research intern at the University of Tokyo, working on NLP Research at [Matsuo Lab](https://weblab.t.u-tokyo.ac.jp/en/){:target="_blank"} advised by Professor [Yutaka Matsuo](http://ymatsuo.com/){:target="_blank"}.
 Here, I am currently working on ways to learn representations of edits and ways of editing documents, but I am also interested in/working on definitions, translation, and anything to do with deep generative models (like VAEs).